Title

 Miranda Meehan, Extension Livestock Environmental Stewardship Specialist; John Dhuyvetter, Area Extension Livestock Systems Specialist

 Livestock producers and landowners have asked for a simple and fair method to determine pasture rental rates.
-This tends to be a difficult question to answer because prices can vary from region to region due to market demand and supply.
+This tends to be a difficult question to answer as prices can vary from region to region due to market demand and supply.
+However, several methods are available for computing a pasture rental rate.
+Before computing a pasture rental rate, there are a variety of factors influencing rental rates that are important to understand.

 Pasture rental rates vary based on: